alaffin12/stackedit/Caught by Stradh.md

 >
 >  But there is something there I think.
 Not the demiplane itself.
 But the forces that style themselves its rulers.
 I had the misfortune to be trapped in one not long ago.
 One overseen by a petty tyrant named Stradh who styled himself some kind of god-king.
 But I came to learn he was no god.
 In a temple in that realm there was knowledge of things greater than Stradh.
 Creatures that were keeping that monster a prisoner even as they granted him dominion over Barovia.
 The so-called 'Dark Powers'.
 >
->  I wish I had learned more then, but my mind was focused on my
+>  I wish I had learned more then, but my mind was focused on my own escape.
+With the assistance of an odious dwarf who thought himself a holy man, but was clearly a sorcerer of some sort, a tabaxi and the reborn focus of Stradh's 'affection' we defeated Stradh - for a time at least.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMzk2OTQ5NzgsMTkzMDQ4NzMxOF19
+eyJoaXN0b3J5IjpbMjQ5Mzg1ODIwLDE5MzA0ODczMThdfQ==
 -->